-Asa McKee, CO-Founder and CEO
+Asa McKee, CO-Founder (he/him)

-Raised in a family that grew their own food and cultivated keen environmental awareness, when it came time to raise his own kids, Asa tuned to both his own upbringing and the issues of the 21st century, particularly as it relates to the amount of food and landfill waste humans can produce.
-From this, he and wife, Tamar McKee, started making their own reusable food wraps out of beeswax and cloth, calling them “Khala Cloths.
+Raised in a family that grew their own food and cultivated keen environmental awareness, when it came time to raise his own kids, Asa tuned in to both his own upbringing and the issues of the 21st century, particularly as it relates to the amount of food and landfill waste humans can produce.
+From this, he and wife, Tamar McKee, started making their own reusable food wraps out of beeswax and cloth, branding them 'Khala Cloths'.
 Their business went on to win the 2016 “Most Exciting Brand” award at the Green Festival in Portland, OR, and the 2017 Esprit Venture Challenge award.

-Tamar McKee, CO-Founder and CCO
+Dr. Tamar McKee, CO-Founder (she/her)